 The Stellar network's real-world application is expanding every day.
 New companies and projects are joining the Stellar Consensus Protocol and widening the technology's areas of application.
 Many not-for-profit organisations and businesses use Stellar's infrastructure.
 To make a prediction on Stellar Lumens' future, we should turn our attention to the following partners and real-world solutions already in action:

 - Praekelt Foundation integrated Stellar into the open-source messaging app Vumi to enable young girls in sub-Saharan Africa to save on communication services.

 - Oradian, a cloud-based banking software company, uses the Stellar network to connect microfinance institutions in Nigeria.

 - In August 2017, Stellar launched an ICO platform with much easier usability and lower costs compared to competitors, such as Ethereum.

-- In October 2017, IBM, the IT giant, announced cooperation with Stellar, which opened new horizons for the IBM's World Wire project operates on Stellar blockchain.
+- In October 2017, IBM, the IT giant, announced cooperation with Stellar, which opened new horizons for IBM's World Wire project that operates on Stellar blockchain.

 - The well-known Satoshi Pay service uses Stellar to provide payment

 - Saldo partnered with Stellar and made it easier to pay bills across borders, helping migrant workers to support their families.

 - Earlier this year, Stellar was also touted to power Visa in a new partnership deal.